Note: This guide has been updated to reflect Patch 10.5. While this guide will continue to be updated, make sure to check out our Mobafire guide!

 - Moonlight (Q): This Q is the new-and-improved Caitlyn trap.
 Moonlight is a thin skill shot that, upon hitting an enemy champion, marks them.
 You can right-click the marked champion from any range to get an additional hit on them with your off-hand weapon.
 For example: I hit an enemy with my Moonlight, and I right-click on my marked enemy to damage them with my Severum scythe.
 That second attack grants me a bit of life steal from that attack.

 Severum: The scythe pistol is your key to surviving lane and close-quarter duels.
-Your auto attacks heal for 11% of damage dealt, and can over-heal into a small shield that lasts 30 seconds.
+Your auto attacks heal for 8%-25% of damage dealt, and can over-heal into a small shield that lasts for 30 seconds.

 Gravitum: If you’re unable to get some form of CC from your support or teammates, this is your new best friend.
 Similar to Moonlight‘s mark, as long as an enemy is marked by Gravitums orbs, you can activate it outside your normal range.
-Auto-attacks will apply a decaying slow towards marked enemies, and this mark will apply when this weapon is in the off-hand during another weapon’s Q.
+Auto-attacks will apply a 30% decaying slow for 3.5 seconds, and will mark its targets.
+This mark will indicate which targets will be effected by the Q.

 - Eclipse (Q): This is the only active Q that does not use its off-handed weapon’s ability.
 Instead, the active roots all enemies currently slowed by Gravitum.
 Eclipse is great in stopping and setting up ganks, as well as a reliable source of peel and control.
 Weapons like Runaans Hurricane apply Gravitum‘s slow to its multiple targets.